Diogoperei29/stego-toolkit/README.md

 |               |             |                                |

 > [!WARNING]
-> If you ommit or insert wrong Stego method option the program will revert to simple lsb method.
+> If you ommit or insert wrong Stego method option the program will revert to simple lsb method.\
-> If you ommit output file the program will generate one with default name.
+> If you ommit output file the program will generate one with default name.\
-> If an existing file has the same name, as a output file the program will ask to overwrite the file and wait for additional user input.
+> If an existing file has the same name as a output file the program will ask to overwrite the file and wait for additional user input.

 ### Global Options
 - `-h, --help` - Display help message